 Do you have a passion to work in sport management?
 Would you like to extend your international network and improve your inter-cultural skills?
 Do you “want to give something back to society”?
 Have you some experience with EASM conferences?
 Do you like the goals and the culture of EASM?
 Are you keen to work with like-minded people from across Europe and the globe?
 Above all, do you want to have fun and bring a bit of humour into your working life?
 If you respond “yes” to each of these questions, then read on.

 The EASM Board is made up of volunteers from across Europe who work together to fulfil the main aims of EASM.
 To help you decide, below you can find some helpful advice regarding what the activity entails and the criteria needed to become an EASM board member.
-On the bottom of this page you can find further documents, such as the Application Form and specific Job Descriptions.
+On the bottom of this page you can find the application form and deadlines.

 • To be able to effectively contribute to the work of EASM and demonstrate excellent teamwork and project management skills